 The ID for the bundle object being built.
 If the ID has no

-specified, a default type of @{code jar} is
+type specified, a default type of @{code jar} is

 assumed.